• Thanksgiving Recipes

 2 cups all-purpose flour

 • Add a frozen cream cheese ball to the center of the dough and shape the cookie dough over it.
 Roll the stuffed cookie dough ball in the sugar rolling mixture.
-Keep the cream cheese in the freezer until ready to stuff into a cookie and bake right away.
+Keep the cream cheese in the freezer until you're ready to stuff it into a cookie and bake it right away.

 • Transfer to a wire rack to cool.
 Then enjoy!